 Almost all of the survey respondents (93%) consider themselves “somewhat or very technical.”
-This isn’t surprising, considering that a majority of the products or services being developed will have some technical bent (whether it’s the building of the software itself or dictating the capabilities of a user dashboard).
-Because their hands are in almost every piece of the pie, including the technical, this trait can be critical for a PM.
+This isn’t surprising, considering that most of the products or services being developed have some technical bent (whether it’s building the software itself or dictating the capabilities of a user dashboard).
+Because their hands are in almost every piece of the pie, including the technical, this trait can be critical for a good project manager.

 4. Solution Oriented

-Once they’ve determined the issues at play, Product Managers must act to find solutions.
-They’re the type of people that lie awake at night, wondering how to tackle problems and refine results.
+Once they’ve determined the issues at play, a successful Product Manager must act to find solutions.
+They’re the type of person that will lie awake at night, wondering how to tackle problems and refine results.
 Google describes their ideal Product Manager as one who has “a bias for action and can break down complex problems into steps that drive[s] product development.”

-Although there are a few universal qualities intrinsic to effective product management, by no means is there a single hard and fast personality type cut out for this role.
+Although there are a few universal qualities intrinsic to effective product management, by no means is there a single personality type designated for this product leader role.
 The work benefits from a variety of temperaments, from the uber-structured perfectionist to the harmony-loving visionary.
 What they do all have in common is a passion for innovation—and love of whiteboards (they really, really love whiteboards).